Intzu3999/testDataCheckScript/README.md

-# MasterPython
-Learn, enhance, and achieve mastery with Python programming language.
+# Automate redundant test data checking with Playwright, using javascript